Pirate Party (Iceland): Edward Snowden

 On 4 July 2013, a bill was introduced in parliament that would, if passed, immediately grant Edward Snowden Icelandic citizenship.
 The proposer of the bill was Helgi Hrafn Gunnarsson (Pirate Party) and it was co-sponsored by the other Pirate Party parliament members, Ögmundur Jónasson (Left-Green Movement), Páll Valur Björnsson (Bright Future) and Helgi Hjörvar (Social Democratic Alliance).
 A vote was taken to determine whether the bill would be put on parliament's agenda but it did not receive enough support.

 Other

-The party stated in its 2021 policy agenda that it wants to in the future tranistion the government support structure towards an unconditional basic income.
+The party stated in its 2021 policy agenda that it wants to in the future transition the government support structure towards an unconditional basic income.
 The party also stated its support for harm reduction and the decriminalisation of drug use, instead focusing on building support systems for those with problems and housing homeless addicts.